sysdiglabs/terraform-aws-secure-for-cloud/README.md

 <br/>Dig into secure for cloud compute log (cloud-connector) and check for errors.
 <br/>If previous logs are ok, check [spawned scanning service](http://localhost:1313/en/docs/sysdig-secure/sysdig-secure-for-cloud/#summary) logs

-### Q-Scanning: Images pushed to Management Account ECR are not scanned
+### Q-AWS-Scanning: Images pushed to Management Account ECR are not scanned
 A: We don’t scan images from the management account ECR because is not a best practies to have an ECR in this account.
 </br>S: Following Role has to be created in the management account
 - Role Name: **OrganizationAccountAccessRole**